 This is a main reason why many people are so frustrated.
 Why the campaign promises made by Donald Trump are so appealing.
 It is much easier to point a figure at a tangible culprit, like China, instead of figuring out out how to join the future.

 Truck driving, for example, is the most common job in the country.
 It has been one of the last beacons of hope for middle class workers without a college degree to earn a substantial living.
 But that is changing, and fast.
-There are some 3.5 million truck drivers in the U.S., and Tesla’s self-driving trucks will hit the road as early as 2017.
+There are some 3.5 million truck drivers in the U.S., and while self-driving trucks haven’t hit the roads just yet (and given Tesla’s track record, they might be further away than we think), they will .
 And this doesn’t take into account the jobs at gas stations, truck stops, diners, and motels along the way that will be lost as well when human truck drivers cease to frequent them.

 the solution to the problem of disappearing jobs will be basic income for all (provided by the government).
 Humans will be paid simply for being, well, human, as there won’t be any employers left willing to pay them for anything else.

-This subject has remained untouched and unaddressed by the president-elect.
+This subject has remained untouched and unaddressed by most of our government officials.

 “The more visionary the idea, the more people it leaves behind.” – Cosmopolis, 2003